MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Without Compression
 ===================

 An image can be embedded without any conversion / compression.
-This allows to embed the resource as well, in order to keep the source image characteristics (compression, bpp etc.).
+This allows to embed the resource as it is, in order to keep the source image characteristics (compression, bpp, etc.).
 This option produces the same result as specifying an image as a resource in the MicroEJ launcher.

 Advantages: